zabackary/the-christian-story/README.md

 If you're inclined to work with TypeScript and HTML5 Canvas (2d context) and you think you've found a bug, feel free to send a pull request.
-Note that your changes' licensing is on shaky legal ground and controlled by a high school student.
+Note that your changes' licensing is on shaky legal ground since I'm not a lawyer, but they should be licensed under the MIT license included with your copy of the codebase.

 This project is built with [Vite](https://vitejs.dev/).
 To build and type-check, clone the repo with